 - Preventing invalid transactions

-Question #9) Explain the difference in execution of triggers and stored procedures?
+Q #9) Explain the difference in the execution of triggers and stored procedures?

 The trigger is executed implicitly whenever any triggering event like the occurrence of DML statements happens.